BuvinJT/distbuilder/docs/ConfigClasses.md

 own "connections", via the Qt Script rules for such (again typically within your `onLoad`).
 An example of that would look like: `page.mybutton.released.connect(this, this.myhandler);`.

-**asyncFuncs**: List of [QtIfwAsyncFunc](#qtifwasyncfunc) objects.
-This is to used be in a somewhat similar to `eventHandlers`, but without any direct binding to widget signals.
-Instead, you invoke these yourself, programatically.

 **supportScript**: A **completely open ended** Qt Script (string) attribute, for injecting any additional support/helper function definitions which maybe handy.
 Note that these will live in the global space of the **controller** script.
 Be careful to avoid name conflicts!